QuangDoan7/games-collection/README.md

 ## Architecture

 React Native App → REST API → SQLite Database
-The mobile application communicates with the backend API to perform data operations, which are then persisted in a SQLite database.
+The application communicates with the backend API to perform data operations, which are then persisted in a SQLite database.

 ---